inium/inium/README.md

 ### In, Lee -- @inium

 Hi 👋, Welcome to my Github place.
-I am In Lee - a web application (frontend / backend) developer who make codes and results with coffee ☕.
+I am In Lee - a web application (frontend / backend) developer who writes code and results with coffee ☕.

 ### 📫 How to reach me